11 Sep 5 Things to Do if Your Car Runs Out of Gas on the Highway

 3. Call for Assistance

-Using one of the resources from the list mentioned above, make a call to let them know that you are stranded without gas.
-If they are bringing gas to you, make sure they know what type of fuel your vehicle requires.
+Using one of the resources from the list mentioned above, make a call to the best roadside assistance and let them know that you are stranded without gas.
+If you are getting fuel delivery service, make sure they know what type of fuel your vehicle requires.
 If not, ask them to bring a gas can and wait patiently for them to pick you up and take you to the nearest gas station.

 4. Flag Down Help